darwintree/sc-viewer-v2/README.md

   - [x] localstorage
     - [ ] remove specific item
     - [x] remove all
-- [ ] use popselect component for download csv
-  - [ ] download or push to github

 - [ ] Error process for remote json files
 - [x] Check select label
-- [ ] Parse assets-map.json to present Idol stories and event stories
-- [ ] Use hashes.json and SCTranslation to add more information
-- [ ] Use github interface to push csv directly
-  - [ ] Use N-Step for pushing to Github
 - [ ] p's voice (sound effect/tts)
 - [ ] Hide preview until login